Orinie Primary School Rainwater Catchment System – Kenya

 As the Maasai are a pastoralist society most everyone keeps cows, goats, and sheep.
 Animals are brought out to graze during the day, but the scorching sun and semi-arid climate bring people farther and farther away from home in search of vegetation for the animals.

 There are two rainy seasons in Orinie, and the months between are difficult ones.
 Ask almost anyone who calls Orinie home and they will tell you that the biggest challenge the community faces is water.

 Most women make a daily trek to and from the Ol Kejuado River to fill jerry cans with enough water to meet the daily needs of their families.
 Boreholes installed in the last decade have greatly improved the situation, but are prone to mechanical problems and take hours for some women to reach by foot.

-AIC Orinie Dispensary, a faith based health clinic located within walking distance from the primary school, reports high incidence of diarrheal disease among children.
-While health care workers emphasize the importance of regular hand washing and use of safe drinking water, it is difficult to instill these values in youth who do not have access to water.
+AIC Orinie Dispensary, a faith-based health clinic located within walking distance from the primary school, reports a high incidence of diarrheal disease among children.
+While health care workers emphasize the importance of regular hand washing and the use of safe drinking water, it is difficult to instill these values in youth who do not have access to water.

 This project is to construct a rainwater catchment system at Orinie Primary School.

 As the school is already equipped with a corrugated metal roof, and has managed to acquire water tanks from outside donations, the work of bringing safe water to Orinie’s students is already half done.